unocps/unocps.github.io/_teaching/2020-spring-teaching-2.md

 location: Peter Kiewit Institute 274
 ---

-The course introduces the design and structure of computer operating systems.
-It covers the concepts, principles, functionality, trade-offs, and implementation of systems that support concurrent processing.
+The course introduces the design and structure of computer operating systems, and also considers advanced operating system topics and exposes students to recent developments in operating systems research.
+The course involves the concepts, principles, functionality, trade-offs, and implementation of systems that support concurrent processing.
 The individual components of an operating system (Xinu) will be examined in detail at the source code level, and students will be expected to complete various assignments on real hardware (Raspberry Pi 2B or 3B or Beagle Bone Black or Intel Galileo board.
 Others are NOT recommended.).
 At a minimum, you will need a board, a memory card, a USB-micro cable, and a USB-serial adapter.
 Some of these assignments will involve simple “follow the steps” activities, while others will require the design of new or modified system components and application programs.
 Lectures will closely follow the expected readings which are indicated in the class schedule on the class web pages.

 # Administrative Information
 * Instructor: Pei-Chi Huang